david-adewoyin/Car_Price_Analysis_and_Prediction/README.md

 Ridge Regression: MAE = 2.2M

  ## Productionalization
-This step involved creating a Flask website and API that was hosted on a local webserver.
-Users can enter and submit information about the vehicle they want to estimate, and the website will return the estimated price.
+This step involved creating a Flask web application and API that was hosted on a local webserver.
+Users can enter and submit information about the vehicle they want to estimate, and the application will return the estimated price.

 ![image](https://user-images.githubusercontent.com/57121852/213565832-915b6d87-0084-4135-864d-546e8035691c.png)